arviz-devs/arviz/CONTRIBUTING.md

 Install [Docker](https://www.docker.com/) for your operating system, clone this repo.
 Docker will generate an environment with your local copy of `arviz` with all the packages in Dockerfile.

 ### Testing in Docker
 Testing the code using docker consists of executing the same file 3 times (you may need root privileges to run it).
-First run `./scripts/container.sh --build`.
+First run `./scripts/container.sh --clear-cache`.
+Then run `./scripts/container.sh --build`.
 This starts a local docker image called `arviz`.
-Then run `./scripts/container.sh --clear-cache` and eventually run the tests with `./scripts/container.sh --test`.
+Finally run the tests with `./scripts/container.sh --test`.
 This should be quite close to how the tests run on TravisCI.

 ### Using the Docker image interactively
 Once the Docker image is built with `./scripts/container.sh --build`, interactive containers can also be run.